danielmcheng1/drone/writeup.md

 }
 ```

-However, this dequeueing approach still failed to prevent overloaded download bandwith because the SDK download call was executed as a callback.
+However, this dequeueing approach still failed to prevent overloaded download bandwidth because the SDK download call was executed as a callback.
 Thus, even though files were dequeued sequentially, one at a time, the callbacks could end up executing simultaneously on the background thread.

 Hence, to solve this, I implemented a mutex so that only one file could be downloading at any given time.
 This guaranteed that even if multiple callbacks were triggered, only one file could download at once--hence ensuring sufficient download bandwidth.